rescala-lang/REScala/Code/Examples/Todolist/readme.md

  *  We have not implemented routing and the related todo filters.
  *  Escaping the input shall cancel editing, restore previous value.

-Tested with Firefox 61 and Chrome 66.

 ## Running

-You need to install npm and sbt beforehand.
-Last tested using sbt 0.13.15.
+You need sbt beforehand.
+Last tested using sbt 1.8.2.
-Sbt will then download the correct versions of scala, rescala, rescalatags and scalajs-dom, see build.sbt for required versions.

 Run with: